tcsenpai/screenshot-timeline/README.md

 1. Fork the repository on GitHub.
 2. Create a new branch with a descriptive name for your feature or bug fix.
 3. Make your changes, ensuring you follow the project's coding style and conventions.
-4. Add or update tests as necessary to cover your changes.
+4. Document your changes
-5. Ensure all tests pass by running the test suite.
+5. Ensure all works by running the code on your machine
 6. Commit your changes with a clear and descriptive commit message.
 7. Push your branch to your fork on GitHub.
 8. Open a pull request against the main repository's `main` branch.